efkuehn/topicmodeldiscovery/proposal.md

 builds on our previous exploratory study, "Indexing the Theologico- Political", and demonstrates not only the organizational capabilities of topic modeling, but also the predictive capabailities that are integral to library resource discovery.
-We will build a topic model on a specific corpus of works in one of the many subfields in Political theology, choosing a couple of these topics that we find relavant for further research, and use that on a much larger corpus to find relavant sections in a corpus gathered from Hathi Trust.
-This will demonstrate both the corpus expolration of topic modeling, as well as applying this model to an unseen corpus for discovery.
+We will build a topic model on a specific corpus of recent works in the emerging subfield of the political theology of human migration, choose a couple of these topics that we find relavant for further research, and use these on a much larger corpus to find relavant sections in a corpus gathered from Hathi Trust.
+This will demonstrate both the corpus exploration of topic modeling, as well as applying this model to an unseen corpus for discovery.